m0smith/maven-pom-mode/README.md

 * `C-c /` will close a tag.
 * `C-c i` will complete an inline tag.
 * `C-c b` will complete an block tag.
 * `C-c d` will Search for artifacts in maven central and insert dependency tag via `maven-pom-add-dependency`.
+Use a prefix (`C-u`) to prompt for a scope.

 ## Installation